-Meet The Problem Solvers, hosted by Judy Perlman, brings experts from a wide variety of fields to help us dive into a pressing social problem and explore solutions, and to take action where we can.
+Meet The Problem Solvers, hosted by Judy Perlman, brought experts from a wide variety of fields to help us understand a pressing social problem and to explore solutions, and to take action wherever possible.

-Since March 23, we have shifted to remotely recorded episodes that focus on the impact of COVID-19 on systems, communities, and individuals.
-We continue to explore different topics that resonate with our audience and our goal is to be a source of information, communication, and peace during this difficult time.
+In March-April 2021, we shifted to remotely recorded episodes that focus on the impact of COVID-19 on systems, communities, and individuals.

 A message from Judy: